hellofresh/kangal/docs/k6/README.md

 K6 is one of the load generators implemented in Kangal.
 It uses the official docker image [loadimpact/k6](https://hub.docker.com/r/loadimpact/k6).

-Kangal requires a javascript testfile describing the test.
+Kangal requires a JavaScript testfile describing the test.

-For more information, check [k6 official website](https://k6.io/).
+For more information, check [k6 official site](https://k6.io/).

 ## How it works
 You can create k6 load tests using Kangal Proxy.